+Admissions will evaluate the student's initial application and ensure they meet minimum graduate school admission requirements.
+Upon determining minimum requirements are met, Admissions will forward the student's information to the Instructional Division Chair and the Dean of Graduate Studies.
 Admission to the graduate program is determined by the Instructional Division Chair and the Dean of Graduate Studies.
-Upon completion of review, the Dean of Graduate Studies will then issue a decision letter to the student, with copies forwarded to the Admission's and Registrar's offices.
+Upon completion of review, the Instructional Division Chair will notify Admissions and Dean of Graduate Studies.
+Admissions will issue a decision letter on the Dean's behalf and will email to the student, with copies forwarded to the appropriate representatives.

-Students may be admitted with Classified with Performance Requirements (w/PR) status in their final undergraduate year and may be fully admitted once their bachelor degree is posted.
+Students may be admitted with Classified with Performance Requirements (w/PR) status in their final undergraduate year and may be fully admitted once their baccalaureate degree is posted.